Last updated on July 5th, 2022

-In this guide we’ve put together the average dishwasher repair costs to give you an idea of how much the repair could cost you.
-For accurate prices and professional advice we recommend you contact a local dishwasher repair expert.
+In this guide, we’ve put together the average dishwasher repair costs to give you an idea of how much the repair could cost you.
+For accurate prices for your dishwasher, we recommend you contact a local dishwasher repair expert.

 |Item||Range - low||Range - high||Average cost|

 |Supply and fit new pump||£80||£130||£105|

 Our costs are ballpark averages – get a local tradesperson to quote now

 The average call-out cost for a dishwasher repair is around £105.
 The hourly charge will often be lower, but you’ll need to confirm exact rates with your tradesperson in advance.

 Average dishwasher repair costs vary depending on the problem that needs fixing.
 To supply and fit a new dishwasher pump will cost about £105.

 If it’s a problem with the motor then you’re looking at an average dishwasher motor repair cost of about £200.